csruiliu/alg_hw/README.md

 Compile: g++ -std=c++11 problem_solver.cpp -o problem_solver (GNU C++:)

-Run your program: Make sure that file problem_set_0.dat is located in the same folder/directory as your executable.
-If your program solves all instances correctly, you will see the following message:
+Run your program: Make sure that file **problem_set_0.dat** is located in the same folder/directory as your executable.

-> Problem set #0.
-Your algorithm solved all test instances correctly.
-Congratulations!
-    Don't forget to submit your source code and file 'solution_0.dat' via Canvas.

 ### HW2 ###